TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/sync.md

 ---
 **Licensed Protected Product**

-**This page contains all release notes for version 2.0.X displayed in a reverse chronological order**
+**This page contains all release notes for Sync displayed in a reverse chronological order**

 ## Support Lifetime
 <!-- Required. replace X.Y with this release and set the correct quarter of the year -->